-- 1. A prescribed set of courses in four administration areas: leadership, administration, instructional supervision, and application. - 2.
-Two emphasis choices: - Early Childhood Director: skills and understandings needed to lead an early childhood program - Principal: skills and understandings needed to lead an elementary or high school Note: Program plan sheets for each of these course options are located at the end of this section.
-These forms are also posted at www.mlc-wels.edu/go/grad, under Degrees Offered. - 3.
-Successful completion of 36 credits that include either a 3- or 6-credit capstone project or a 6-credit internship.
+- 1. A prescribed set of courses in four areas: leadership, administration, instructional supervision, and application. - 2.
+Three emphasis choices: - Early Childhood Director: skills and understandings needed to lead an early childhood program - Principal: skills and understandings needed to lead an elementary or high school - Technology Director: skills and understanding to guide and implement technology in schools.

+Note: Program plan sheets for each of these course options are located at the end of this section.
+These forms are also posted at mic-wels.edu/go/grad, under Degrees Offered.

+3. Successful completion of 36 credits that include either a 3- or 6-credit capstone project or a 6-credit internship.
 Internships are required for teachers preparing to be early childhood directors or principals.